henrylevesque/AI_Assisted_Analysis_Tool/README.md

 **Purpose:** Analyze bibliographic abstracts exported from Zotero.
 This workflow is designed for users working specifically with Zotero data and abstracts.

 **Key Features:**
-- Designed for Zotero exports (CSV/Excel) containing bibliographic abstracts
-- Uses replication and consensus-based approach to improve reliability
-- Maintains local control of data for privacy and compliance
-- Open-source and reproducible

 **How to Use:**
 1. Export your collection from Zotero as a CSV or Excel file